-For more information on any activity or club, click the name of the contact person for that specific club, below, and find their contact information in the staff list; they'll be happy to answer your questions.
+For more information on any activity or club, click the name of the contact person for that specific club, below, and send them an email; they'll be happy to answer your questions.

 - Bowling – Bowling is a winter sport that runs from November to the first week in February; practices are Mondays from 3-5 pm – contact David Canty

 - Cheerleading (Football and Boys' Basketball) – Students in grades 9–12 try out for the football or basketball cheer squads and, if selected, learn routines and cheer at games – contact Tyeishia Bailey

 - Chess Club – meeting day, time, and place TBD – contact David Nguyen